Before you move out

 start, even before you move in together.

-You and your flatmates should decide how to:
+You and your flatmates should decide how you're going to:

-- Pay a shared cost for food as a group, or shop
+as a group, or will everyone shop individually?

 Formal living arrangements